 The Fixed Income Fund is the successor to the Highland Fixed Income Fund (the "Predecessor Fixed Income Fund") and the Total Return Fund is the successor to the Highland Total Return Fund (the "Predecessor Total Return Fund" and, together with the Predecessor Fixed Income Fund, the "Predecessor Funds").
-The Predecessor Funds were managed by Highland Capital Management Fund Advisors, L.P., the Predecessor Funds' investment adviser (the "Predecessor Adviser"), prior to their reorganizations into the Funds.
+The Predecessor Funds were managed by Highland Capital Management Fund Advisors, L.P., the Predecessor Funds' investment adviser (the "Predecessor Adviser"), prior to their reorganizations into the Funds on January 11, 2021 (the "January 11, 2021 Reorganization").
 The Predecessor Fixed Income Fund and the Predecessor Total Return Fund had substantially similar investment objectives, investment strategies, policies and restrictions as those of the Fixed Income Fund and the Total Return Fund, respectively.